original-picture/JUCE/README-fork.md

   * I see a mix of these in existing JUCE code
 * Should I refrain from adding functions that don't work on all platforms, or include them but return a code indicating success/failure?
   * `setAlwaysOnTop` comes to mind (always fails and returns false on X11)

+# Immediate todo
+- [ ] implement `toBehind`
+- [ ] implement `toFront`
+  * calls `toFrontOfSiblings` recursively and then calls `toFront` on the top level window
+- [ ] add a member function `toFrontOfSiblings`
+- [ ] have minimisation hide child windows instead of minimising them
+- [ ] investigate and fix always on top related minimisation bugs on windows
+- [ ] add recursive hide
+  * create some abstraction over the hiding code and minimisation code probably
+- [ ] remove automatic skip taskbar code from macOS and linux implementations
+- [ ] that's it?